garethtdavies/zqw-docs/docs/installation.md

 ## Download and Install

-zec-qt-wallet runs on Windows, macOS and Linux.
-Follow the instructions below for the platform of your choice.
+zec-qt-wallet runs on Windows, macOS and Linux and is [available to download](https://github.com/ZcashFoundation/zec-qt-wallet/releases) from the releases page of the project Github repository.
+Follow the instructions below for the platform of your choice to install zec-qt-wallet.
 To compile from source see [this section](compile-from-source).

 ??? info "Windows instructions (click to expand)"

-    Download and run the .msi installer and follow the prompts.
-Alternately, you can download the release binary, unzip it and double click on zec-qt-wallet to start.
+    [Download](https://github.com/ZcashFoundation/zec-qt-wallet/releases) and run the .msi installer (named Windows-installer-zec-qt-wallet-vx.x.x.msi) and follow the prompts.
+Alternately, you can [download](https://github.com/ZcashFoundation/zec-qt-wallet/releases) the release binary (named Windows-binaries-zec-qt-wallet-vx.x.x.zip), unzip it and double click on zec-qt-wallet to start.

 ??? info "macOS instructions (click to expand)"

-    Double-click on the .dmg file to open it, and drag zec-qt-wallet on to the Applications link to install.
+    [Download](https://github.com/ZcashFoundation/zec-qt-wallet/releases) and double-click on the .dmg file to open it, and drag zec-qt-wallet on to the Applications link to install.
 You will need to give authorization for the program to run.

 ??? info "Linux instructions (click to expand)"